The most beautiful monasteries of Mallorca

 Transparency note: Some links in this post may lead to external booking opportunities.
 If a purchase is made, we receive a small commission.
 The price does not change for you.

-The most famous monastery on Mallorca is undoubtedly the Sanctuary of Lluc.
-Also, from the monastery mountain in Randa surely many of you have heard.
-I want to give you an overview of some of the most famous monasteries on Mallorca.
-But I’m going to show you quite some hidden gems as well.
-Hermitages and chapels which you can find along hiking trails, partly in somewhat desolate condition.
+The most famous monastery on Mallorca is undoubtedly the Sanctuary of Lluc that many of you have undoubtedly heard about.
+Also, I’m sure you might have heard about the monastery mountain in Randa.
+But besides these two famous convents, there are may more.
+I want to give you an overview of some of the most famous monasteries on Mallorca, and I’m going to show you quite a few hidden gems as well.
+Hermitages and chapels, which you can find along hiking trails, are partly in somewhat desolate conditions.

 Different kinds of monasteries in Mallorca?

 When I wrote this post first in German, I had to clarify the terminology.
-In English, this is actually not necessary, since the words exist and to mean the same.
-However, not everything on Mallorca, that is call a monastery, is or was one in the past.
-Many of the sites declared as monasteries are just hermitages, where monks pursued their spirituality in solitude and seclusion of nature.
+In English, this is actually not necessary, since the words exist and do mean the same.
+However, not everything on Mallorca, that is called a monastery, is or was one in the past.
+Many of the sites declared as monasteries are just hermitages, where monks pursued their spirituality in solitude and seclusion with nature.
 Quite often, the hermitages later became monasteries.

 Klöster auf Mallorca

-Very often, so the legends tell, figurines of saints were found in the mountains or forests.
-To honor those saints, that miraculously showed up, the people built them small sanctuaries, where the statues were kept.
-In the beginning, those sanctuaries were just small chapels, that later more often than not grew into different sized monasteries.
-On Mallorca, the terms are wildly mixed.
+Very often, according to legends, figurines of saints were found in the mountains or forests.
+To honor those saints, who miraculously showed up, the people built them small sanctuaries, where the statues were kept.
+In the beginning, those sanctuaries were just small chapels, which later more often than not grew into different-sized monasteries.
+On Mallorca, the terms are often mixed.
 It is hardly ever easy to tell, if people refer to real monasteries or something else.

 monestir / monesterio – monestery